18F/open-source-program/pages/github_best_practices.md

 * Keep the list of owners finite since that is the one permission level that can impact the organization in a substantial and permanent way.
 * Otherwise though, err in the direction of giving most or all members of your organization admin access to their repositories.
 * Ask that your organization's members add a headshot, ensure that they have their name populated, and make their membership in the organization public.
+* Ensure that your organization has a profile picture uploaded.
+* Include an email and URL in the organization's profile to better connect with your organization's efforts.